KatelevskiyViktor/git_education/README.md

-# Working on seminar with remote repository
+# Here course about Java languege